 Checkout these Top 50 Running Books for ideas >>

-Long time readers know that inside or out, my favorite thing to do is spend part of the run in quiet then part of the run listening to an audiobook or podcast.
-On the treadmill, I’ll switch to music for the last few miles which helps to keep the pace on track and push me through any final mental wall.
+Long time readers know that inside or out, my favorite thing to do is spend part of the run in quiet then part of the run listening to a true crime or funny podcast.

 Stop trying to run the entire thing at an even pace, this is play time!!
 Outside it’s called running fartleks, on the treadmill I think it’s called sanity savers.